 What is Sanded Grout?

 Sanded grout is a combination of filler particles, cement, pigment, and sand in a dry state.
-It is advised to use sanded grout for margins wider than ⅛ inch for the fact of the sand works better at remaining in the joints.
+It is advised to use sanded grout for margins wider than ⅛ inch for the fact that the sand works better at remaining in the joints.
 There are fewer chances of its breakage as it cures.

 It presents a coarser, grainy surface to touch and display because of the amount of sand available in this type of grout.